danielbodnar/awesome-stars/README.md

 - [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages.
 - [alertbox/devcontainers-try-bun](https://github.com/alertbox/devcontainers-try-bun) - Bun, all-in-one JS runtime and its prerequisites starter project template for use with VS Code Remote - Containers and GitHub Codespaces, ideal for Windows
 - [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.
-- [nrwl/nx](https://github.com/nrwl/nx) - Smart, Fast and Extensible Build System
+- [nrwl/nx](https://github.com/nrwl/nx) - Smart Monorepos · Fast CI
 - [MarsX-dev/floatui](https://github.com/MarsX-dev/floatui) - Beautiful and responsive UI components and templates for React and Vue (soon) with Tailwind CSS.
 - [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is the open source background jobs framework for TypeScript.
 With features like API integrations, webhooks, scheduling and delays.
 - [connectrpc/connect-es](https://github.com/connectrpc/connect-es) - The TypeScript implementation of Connect: Protobuf RPC that works.